 When planning out your teams, keep in mind that in Sigma all permissions are additive.
 What that means is that if you grant the default team“AllMembers” Author permission to a database, every member will have access to the connection.
 You can’t create a team that takes away database access permissions.

 Similarly it means that if an Org Member is in one team that grants them permission to Author Worksheets on a database connection, they will be able to create Worksheets in all the teams that they are a member of.
 If someone is designated an Organization Admin then they automatically have Admin permissions on all database connections, even if they aren’t in any teams that grant them those permissions.

 This permissions model allows for many different ways to set up permissions.
 Let’s look at a few.

 You have one database connection and you want all users to be able to see the connection and Author Worksheets with the data.

 When setting up your connection, set the team “All Members” to have Author permissions.
 Now all members of your organization will be able to view and analyze the data.

 You have one database connection.
 You’d like most users to only see Worksheets that have been created for them, and have those users only be able to create references to existing Worksheets and copies of existing Worksheets.
 You’d like a handful of people to be able to publish new Worksheets that others can reference.

 We can accomplish this easily with teams.

 This set up means that only members of the Publisher team will be able to access the database directly to create new Worksheets.
-Everyone else will be able to create references and copies of Worksheets they have access to, but will not be able to start from scratch.
+Everyone else will be able to create references to worksheets they have access to but will not be able to start from scratch.

 You have one connection.
 You want most people to be able to see all of the Worksheets and to Author their own Worksheets, but you have a few people from outside the Organization that you want to see a few Dashboards.